Back to species list

 Introduction

-A passerine bird in the Prunellidae family.
-Found across Afghanistan, China, India, Kazakhstan, Mongolia, Nepal, Pakistan, Russia, Tajikistan, Turkmenistan, and Uzbekistan.
-Inhabits Mediterranean-type shrubby vegetation at elevations of 3,300-5,100 meters during breeding season.
-Prefers drier habitats than other accentor species.
-Classified as Least Concern due to extensive range and stable population trend.
+A species in the family Prunellidae found in Afghanistan, China, India, Kazakhstan, Mongolia, Nepal, Pakistan, Russia, Tajikistan, Turkmenistan, and Uzbekistan.
+It inhabits Mediterranean-type shrubby vegetation at altitudes of 3,300–5,100 meters, preferring drier habitats than related species.
+Classified as Least Concern.

 Description